apache/ignite/modules/rest-http/README.txt

-Apache Ignite REST-HTTP Module
+GridGain REST-HTTP Module
 ------------------------------

-Apache Ignite REST-HTTP module provides Jetty-based server which can be used to execute tasks and/or cache commands in grid using REST approach via HTTP protocol.
+GridGain REST-HTTP module provides Jetty-based server which can be used to execute tasks and/or cache commands in grid using REST approach via HTTP protocol.

 To enable REST-HTTP module when starting a standalone node, move 'optional/ignite-rest-http' folder to